 The fee covers:

 Some people may choose to add their own fruit and pareve pastries.
 Pastries must be purchased from the list of either approved caterers or approved kosher bakeries.
 Fruit must be whole and can only be cut at the synagogue.
 Leafy vegetables must be packaged and carry the approved hechshar.
 Other vegetables must be approved by our mashgiah.
-Please note: No cooking is allowed at the synagogue kitchen.

 All food must be sealed, carry the proper hechshar and be approved by George Kirby, Synagogue mashgiah.
 George can be contacted at George.Lori@verizon.net.